cinchy-co/Documentation/data-syncs/building-data-syncs/README.md

 <figure><img src="../../.gitbook/assets/image (503).png" alt=""><figcaption><p>Image 12: Listener Config table</p></figcaption></figure>

 2. In a new row, add in your listener config configuration data.
-[Review the documentation here](../supported-real-time-sync-stream-sources/the-listener-configuration-table.md) for more information.
+See [Supported real-time sync sources](../supported-real-time-sync-stream-sources/the-listener-configuration-table.md) for more information.
 3. Make sure to set the config to **Enabled**.

 ## Examples